IndulaKulawardana/Non-parametric-sign-test/README.md

 #### Guidelines
 a) Install python 3x and pip

 b) Create a virtual environment.
    In command shell/terminal, go to your project’s directory and run venv using following command.

-   'python -m venv venv'

-b) Create a virtual environment.
-   In command shell/terminal, go to your project’s directory and run venv using following command.